elcodedocle/gplusraffle/README.md

  - Fusion tables is not a replacement for an SQL database (Duh!)
-But even basic, fundamental features such as JOIN on a SELECT query are not allowed (You can still merge two tables on a view and then query that view, which is utterly slow, unefficient and annoying...
-For F***'s sake, even a simple UPDATE or DELETE can only accept a ROWID = <ROWID> as a WHERE clause!
-WTF!?)
+But even basic, fundamental features such as JOIN on a SELECT query are not allowed (You can still merge two tables on a view and then query that view, which is utterly slow, inefficient and annoying); Even a simple UPDATE or DELETE query is a mess because they can only accept a ROWID = <ROWID> as a WHERE clause...

  - Fusion Tables is an experimental project, which means it could be cancelled tomorrow, the next day, or anytime soon.
 It has been like that since June